Tractor Supply (NASDAQ:TSCO) Plans Quarterly Dividend of $1.10

 Tractor Supply (NASDAQ:TSCO – Get Free Report) declared a quarterly dividend on Wednesday, August 7th, RTT News reports.
-Shareholders of record on Monday, August 26th will be paid a dividend of 1.10 per share by the specialty retailer on Tuesday, September 10th.
-This represents a $4.40 dividend on an annualized basis and a yield of 1.63%.
+Investors of record on Monday, August 26th will be paid a dividend of 1.10 per share by the specialty retailer on Tuesday, September 10th.
+This represents a $4.40 annualized dividend and a yield of 1.63%.
 The ex-dividend date is Monday, August 26th.

-Tractor Supply has increased its dividend payment by an average of 40.1% per year over the last three years and has increased its dividend every year for the last 15 years.
+Tractor Supply has raised its dividend by an average of 40.1% annually over the last three years and has increased its dividend annually for the last 15 consecutive years.
 Tractor Supply has a payout ratio of 39.1% meaning its dividend is sufficiently covered by earnings.
-Analysts expect Tractor Supply to earn $11.13 per share next year, which means the company should continue to be able to cover its $4.40 annual dividend with an expected future payout ratio of 39.5%.
+Equities analysts expect Tractor Supply to earn $11.13 per share next year, which means the company should continue to be able to cover its $4.40 annual dividend with an expected future payout ratio of 39.5%.

-In related news, SVP Matthew L. Rubin sold 540 shares of Tractor Supply stock in a transaction on Monday, August 12th.
-The shares were sold at an average price of $262.35, for a total transaction of $141,669.00.
-Following the sale, the senior vice president now owns 5,170 shares of the company’s stock, valued at approximately $1,356,349.50.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Corporate insiders own 0.24% of the company’s stock.
+In other Tractor Supply news, SVP Matthew L. Rubin sold 540 shares of the firm’s stock in a transaction on Monday, August 12th.
+The shares were sold at an average price of $262.35, for a total value of $141,669.00.
+Following the completion of the transaction, the senior vice president now directly owns 5,170 shares of the company’s stock, valued at approximately $1,356,349.50.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+0.24% of the stock is owned by company insiders.

 Tractor Supply Company Profile